-A node configured like this is called an Arrival Node since its only task is to parse messages arriving at this node or coordinate queries send to this node.
+A node configured like this is called an Arrival Node since its only task is to parse messages arriving at this node, or coordinate queries sent to this node.

 We want our new node to do some of the digest workload.
-Digest is the process of looking at incoming events and updating the results of currently running searches, (i.e. updating the data displayed dashboard widgets and search results).
+Digest is the process of looking at incoming events and updating the results of currently running searches by updating the data displayed dashboard widgets and search results.

 This will change the Digest Rules (seen on the right of the screen) to include the new node.

-Once you have clicked the button and wait a few seconds, you should see that the node now has a share if the digest workload assigned to it, indicated by the value of the column Digest being greater than zero.
+Once you have clicked the button and waited a few seconds, you should see that the node now has a share of the digest workload assigned to it, indicated by the value of the Digest column being greater than zero.

 We would also like to use the storage of the node for storage data.
-This means that the node’s SSD or disk will be used to store data and that the node does part of the worked involved with searching (i.e. executing a query on the cluster).
+This means that the node’s SSD or disk will be used to store data and that the node does part of the worked involved with searching (that is, executing a query on the cluster).

-Lastly we would like to have the node to take part of the existing data that was already in the cluster before it joined.
-This does not happen automatically as you might expect - this is because moving a potentially huge amount of data between cluster node can adversely impact performance and you might want to do it during the night or similar.
+We would like to have the node to take part of the existing data that was already in the cluster before it joined.
+This does not happen automatically, because moving a potentially huge amount of data between cluster nodes can adversely impact performance and you might want to do it during slow or downtime.

-Steps 2-4 are all optional and in more advanced setups, you will only do some of them.
-It is recommended that you read the Ingest Flow documentation to understand Digest and Storage in detail.
+Steps 2-4 are optional and in more advanced setups, you will only do some of them.
+It is recommended that you read the Ingest Flow documentation to understand digest and storage in detail.